nuriavalsells/MDEF/docs/term2/CommunicatingIdeas.md

 ### Personal Project

-When I start to think about the nerrative of my project, what voice it has, what personality I want to give it, what actions move it?
+When I start to think about the narrative of my project, what voice it has, what personality I want to give it, what actions move it?
 These are the first results:

 ![](../images/CommunicatingIdeas/Graph1.jpg)
 ![](../images/CommunicatingIdeas/Graph2.jpg)